elqal3awii/WebSecurity-Academy-with-Python/README.md

 There are some labs that you may find trivial in their solutions and don't necessarily require a script.
 In fact, solving them without a script might be faster and easier.
 I have only written scripts for these labs for the completeness of this repository.
 Feel free to skip them if you prefer.

-## Python for Penetration Testing 👨🏻‍💻

-Python is very easy to learn and you can write a script in a few minutes capable of doing interesting things.

-As a penetration tester, you care about how fast you can write a script, and sometimes what matters to you is speed and efficiency rather than ease of writing scripts.
-If you want to write a script as quickly as possible, then Python will be your best friend.
-However, if you are looking for efficiency and robustness in your script, there are better options available than Python.

-If you don't prioritize runtime speed and aim to write a script as quickly as possible, then this repository may assist you.

 ## Error Handling

 Since this repository is intended for educational purposes and not for production, I have omitted some error handling, which I believe will not significantly impact your testing of the script.
 This decision represents a trade-off between addressing every possible scenario and prioritizing simplicity.